 - Your investments will move automatically over time, so you don't need to make changes yourself as you approach your Target Retirement Age. - Your investments become more cautious as you approach your Target Retirement Age.
-This is to give you greater certainty over the value of your pot in the Investment Builder as you approach your Target Retirement Age. - The lifestyle options have been designed with members in mind, and you can choose where to invest depending on your investment objectives and beliefs.
+The aim of this is to reduce the possibility of large changes in the value of your pot in the Investment Builder as you approach your Target Retirement Age. - The lifestyle options have been designed with members in mind, and you can choose where to invest depending on your investment objectives and beliefs.